 One way to combat overheating is by employing computational fluid dynamics software tools, which are used to monitor how cooling infrastructures are performing compared with the data center’s distributed heat loads.
 These tools are designed to ensure optimal performance from your hot aisle and cold aisle containment systems.
 They also help point out where you might be able to redeploy assets so you can take full advantage of their cooling capacities.

-As the Power Strategy Experts, Server Technology is here to help you stay powered, be supported and get ahead.
-We encourage you to learn more about our HDOT PDUs and Smart HDOTs, which put the power of remote monitoring of power and temperature back in your hands.
+As the Power Strategy Experts, Server Technology is here to help you stay powered, be supported, and get ahead.
+We encourage you to learn more about our HDOT PDUs, which put the power of remote monitoring of power and temperature back in your hands.